 top of page

 Menopause is a time of significant hormonal shifts, and one of the most profound effects it can have is on a woman's ability to manage stress.
 For many, this phase of life brings an increase in anxiety, irritability, and a diminished capacity to handle everyday challenges.
-With the recent 2024 election stirring emotions, especially around women's healthcare, I thought now was a good time to talk about how menopause alters the stress response and explore evidence-based strategies to build resilience.
 So why does menopause impair stress management, and what can women do to regain their resilience?
 Let's dive into the science and explore evidence-based solutions.

 Let's start by talking about the stress response during your reproductive years.
 During this phase, estrogen levels were relatively stable, allowing for a more resilient response to stress.
 Before menopause, estrogen helps regulate the hypothalamic-pituitary-adrenal (HPA) axis, which is responsible for managing the body’s response to stress.
 Estrogen’s stabilizing effect on cortisol (the primary stress hormone) could temper anxiety and emotional reactivity.